 Living in Colorado, we have exceptional travel experiences within walking distance or a short road trip.
 From its amazing zoo to riding the rails, Colorado Springs and the Pikes Peak region is a frequent destination for our multigenerational family travel because it offers so much to see and do.
 Here are our top things to do in Colorado Springs with kids.

-Over the years, some of my Colorado Springs adventures have been sponsored for the purposes of a review, but opinions expressed are always my own.
+Over the years, some of my Colorado Springs adventures have been sponsored for the purposes of a review, but the opinions expressed are always my own.
 This post may contain affiliate links.
 If you click through and buy, TravelingInHeels will get a small commission.
 Thank you for your support!

 6 Things to Do in Colorado Springs with Kids

 A road trip to Colorado Springs is a short 90-minute drive from our home, allowing us time to chat with our grandkids and enjoy the beautiful Colorado scenery.

 There are so many things to do in Colorado Springs that we usually run out of time before things to do.
 My multigenerational family is creatures of habit, and we love to return again and again to enjoy these top things to do in Colorado Springs with kids.

 Cheyenne Mountain Zoo